Interception of the Rex: Joint Air Exercise No. 4

-On 4 March 1937, the 2nd Bombardment Group, now commanded by Lt.
-Col. Robert Olds, received the first of the newly developed B-17 Flying Fortress heavy bombers, with 12 delivered during the spring and summer of 1937.
+On 4 March 1937, the 2nd Bombardment Group, now commanded by Lieutenant Colonel Robert Olds, received the first of the newly developed B-17 Flying Fortress heavy bombers, with 12 delivered during the spring and summer of 1937.
 Designated the YB-17 because of its service-test status, the Flying Fortress was the first multi-engine long-range bomber acquired by the Air Corps, despite resistance from the Army General Staff over its necessity, and the centerpiece of the General Headquarters Air Force (GHQ Air Force).

-The B-17s made their first significant operational contribution during Joint Air Exercise No. 4, an Army–Navy summer maneuver conducted at sea west of San Francisco, California.
+The B-17s made their first significant operational contribution during Joint Air Exercise No. 4, an Army–Navy summer maneuver conducted at sea, west of San Francisco, California.
 Authorized by a directive of President Roosevelt issued 10 July 1937, the exercise used the target ship Utah to represent a hostile fleet of two battleships, an aircraft carrier, and nine destroyers.
 A patrol wing of 30 Navy planes commanded by Rear Admiral Ernest J. King was assigned to locate the fleet, after which a force of 41 Air Corps bombers (including seven B-17s operating from March Field) would attack it.
 War Department orders limited the Air Corps aircraft to operating no more than 300 nmi offshore, even though the directive had specified an exercise area out to 500 nmi.

 The exercise began at noon on 12 August 1937 and was scheduled to end in 24 hours.
 After several hours of searching through a foggy undercast that extended 200 nmi offshore, Navy planes found the Utah 275 nmi from the coast and tracked it heading northwest.
 Air Corps bombers were sent to attack the ship but searched well into the evening without locating it.
 Admiral King then found an error in the Navy's position reports, which he later attributed to "clerical error".
 The Utah had actually been 50 nmi west of the search area provided to the Air Corps.
-Worse, the ship disappeared into the extensive low fog during the night, breaking the contact by the Navy's scout planes.
+Furthermore, the ship disappeared into the extensive low fog during the night, breaking the contact by the Navy's scout planes.
 The poor weather also prevented an early morning search for the Utah.